bcgov/sso-requests-e2e/docs/Smoke Testing.md

 Identifying a single data item as a smoke test is useful, but we also need a way to tell the framework to run only the smoke tests.

 _Local Execution_:
-To run only the smoke tests locally, we can set the `"smoketest": true` flag in our `cypress.env.json` file when running the test suite.
+To run only the smoke tests locally, we can set the `"smoketest": true, "localtest": false` flag in our `cypress.env.json` file when running the test suite.

 _CI/CD Execution_:
 To run only the smoke tests in our GitHub Actions CI/CD pipeline, we can set the smoketest flag by answering the question or submitting "true" when calling the workflow_dispatch event.